 Here's just a selection of what’s out there to be enjoyed.

-Tramway TV is an exciting new project combining film, artist conversation, digital performances and online interventions from visual artists and performance makers from Scotland and beyond.
+Tramway TV is an exciting project combining film, artist conversation, digital performances and online interventions from visual artists and performance makers from Scotland and beyond.
 The videos are broadcast weekly via IGTV and freely accessible on Instagram for two weeks after.
 Some artists presenting work include Farah Saleh, Project X and Aya Kobayashi.
 Keep an eye on Tramway's website for more announcements and future programming.

 We are all figuring out new ways to fill our time and what better use than to learn a new skill and build our knowledge.

-For ideas and inspiration on how to enjoy and experience the city at the moment, check out our Glasgow Now section for articles on shopping, dining out, local neighbourhoods and more.
+For ideas and inspiration on how to enjoy and experience the city at the moment, check out our Glasgow Now section.

-Article last updated: September 2020
+Article last updated: November 2020